 One of the defining features of the T-shirt is its fuss-free construction – cut with the same fundamental design elements from a simple, breathable material like cotton or a cotton-jersey blend.
 But that’s not to say there isn’t room for a few upgrades.

-Designed to offer added insulation without feeling bulky, most are made from weightier (yet breathable) fabrics such as merino or virgin wool.
+Designed to offer added insulation without feeling bulky, most are made from weightier yet breathable loose-weave fabrics.
 This added heft makes the knitted T-shirt an ideal option for wearing tucked into tailored trousers or smartening up a pair of neatly cut shorts.

-Elsewhere, sports brands such as Nike often knit their workout gear from performance-enhancing fabrics because the seamless construction prevents chafing and offers a greater range of movement.
+Elsewhere, sports brands knit their workout gear from performance-enhancing fabrics because the seamless construction prevents chafing and offers a greater range of movement.

 The Printed T-Shirt

-World-renowned Parisian label Givenchy has carved itself a niche in recent seasons as a purveyor of powerful printed T-shirts.
-But if, like us, you’re not the kind of man who can afford to blow the average week’s wages on something you’ll spill ketchup on, then there are plenty of other digital prints on offer.
+World-renowned Parisian label Givenchy carved itself a niche in recent seasons as a purveyor of powerful printed T-shirts.
+But if you’re not the kind of man who can afford to blow the average week’s wages on something you’ll spill ketchup on, then there are plenty of other digital prints on offer.

-When it comes to picking a design, all-over is the way to go this year – florals, geometrics, Aztec, digital camo and micro prints are all on-trend and each will help you stand apart from the guys who can’t bring themselves to leave the safety of Breton stripes.
+When it comes to picking a design, all-over is the way to go this year – florals, geometrics, leopard and camouflage and all fair game, and each will help you stand apart from the guys who can’t bring themselves to leave the safety of Breton stripes.

 The Logo T-Shirt

-Now before you accuse us of pulling the worst U-turn in style history, there is a marked difference between grown-up graphic tees and the cringeworthy slogan types you’d expect to find on a lad’s holiday.
+Before you call this out as the worst U-turn in style history, there is a marked difference between grown-up graphic T-shirts and the cringeworthy slogan types you’d expect to find on a lad’s holiday.